kmitsolution/CLanguage/Core/03_DataTypes/02_BasicDataTypes.md

+# Primitive or Basic Data Types in C
 In C, there are several basic data types that are used to declare variables.
 These data types represent fundamental types of data.
 Here are the basic data types in C:

 1. **int**: Used to store integer values.
 It can hold both positive and negative whole numbers.